kevin-a-ryan/hello-world/README.md

 	Github calls the github.com DEFAULT REMOTE REPOSITORY = ORIGIN PULL ORIGIN means to sync COMMITS (changes) made in the cloud with the local files Make and save changes to the local files using local apps (notepad/RStudio, etc.)
+	Github Desktop will compare changes with the ORIGIN file in the cloud.
+COMMIT the changes in Github Desktop.
+	You can also MERGE the FEATURE BRANCH into the MASTER BRANCH in Github Desktop by:
-	Github Desktop will compare changes with the ORIGIN file in the cloud Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN)
+		Change to the BRANCH you want to MERGE into, then click 'Choose a branch to merge into branch' Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN)